emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-Ignore system messages ($ SYS).
+Ignore system messages ($SYS).
 The rule engine will not process system messages if this option is enabled.